P79N6A/server/conf/mail/HOWTO.md

 ## <a id=1.2></a>1.2 place messages on the filesystem

-file-location is not important as data is converted to RDF and written to a location derived from Message-ID. we like one directory per day -  our server has a shortcut to [today](http://m.whats-your.name/today)'s directory, which is the closest thing to an Inbox:
+location is not important as data is converted to RDF and written to a location derived from Message-ID. we like one directory per day -  our server has a shortcut to [today](http://m.whats-your.name/today)'s directory

 example **.procmailrc**: